 Because my kid wouldn’t quit talking me out of my own insecurity as the new mom.
 Because my kid kept believing the best of his friend and their family.
 Because my kid was determined, determined, to connect, he never stopped hoping.
 Never stopped persevering.
 Never stopped believing.
 Not once.

 So we’ll start hosting a home group in our house even though we’re the newbies and my laziness is constantly in a headlock with my deep desire for friendship.
 But my hunger for connection knows that showing up is the only way to finding my way into community, into those late nights where it’s safe to cry and freak out and laugh and snort all within the same ten minutes.
 I want that.
 I want that when I’m the new girl and I want that for the new girls I meet.

 I’m going to keep showing up and going first and telling my embarrassing stories because I’ve learned that it’s when we let people see the un-photoshopped parts of our lives that they’re the most comfortable.
 I want people to see my dust bunnies and my doubts, my broken washing machine and my pretty new counter tops, my most recent battle with lice in all three of my kids’ hair as well as my delight in our bay windows.

 I have to be willing to share all of it if I want to begin the process of chipping away at the pretend surfaces of being new and find ways to let people into all the places where I am the most real.

-This is an excerpt from Lisa-Jo’s new book – Never Unfriended: The Secret to Finding and Keeping Lasting Friendships.
-You can pre-order it here.
+This is an excerpt from Lisa-Jo’s book – Never Unfriended: The Secret to Finding and Keeping Lasting Friendships.

 Click here to watch our friendship confessions.
 Because you’re not the only one who has worried about fitting in.
 Not by a long shot.